Skip to main content

 Berenice Abbott, Joyce and the Creative Women

 A.G.
-Norton will be attending the Bloomsday Festival for the second year in a row showcasing her more academic piece “Berenice Abbott, James Joyce & the Creative Women.”
-This illustrated talk features archival research into Abbott’s life including hand written letters from Lucia Joyce to Abbott and photographic references of Abbott’s personal life and writings relating to the Joyce photography sittings.
+Norton will be attending the Bloomsday Festival for the second year in a row showcasing her more academic piece “Berenice Abbott, James Joyce & the Creative Women” on Friday, June 13th at 7pm in The Dot Theatre.
+This illustrated talk features archival research into Berenice Abbott’s life including hand written letters from Lucia Joyce to Abbott and photographic references of Abbott’s personal life and writings relating to the Joyce photography sittings.

 A chance discovery of a box of family photos in a basement in New Jersey led one woman to uncover Abbott’s seldom told artistic legacy.
 Follow storyteller, archivist, and social activist A.G.
 Norton on her personal journey through Abbott’s private archive revealing: letters written by Lucia Joyce to Berenice, personal commentary made by Berenice about her multiple photography sessions with the beloved author, and the intersections between the publication of Ulysses and the community of queer women who supported it.